 As a result of the non-statutory rapid review the Council was required to produce a Recovery & Improvement Plan to demonstrate how it would address the issues raised.
-This plan was approved at a meeting of the City Council on 25 January 2021.
+This plan was approved at an extraordinary meeting of the City Council on 25 January 2021.
 Details of the plan can be found on the Council's website or by following the link below:

 In response to this the Secretary of State established an Improvement and Assurance Board to support the Council in delivering its recovery.
-The purpose of the board is:
+The purpose of the board from its establishment in January 2021 is: